rupeshshewalkar/LinuxDocs/iptables.md

+**<Packet Pattern> :**

-<Packet Pattern> : -s ip_address : All packets are checked for specific source IP address  like -s 192.168.1.23  or -s 192.168.1.0/24
+				   -s ip_address : All packets are checked for specific source IP address  like -s 192.168.1.23  or -s 192.168.1.0-24 -d ip_address : All packets are checked for specific destination IP address   like -d 192.168.1.23  or -d 192.168.1.0-24
+				   -i interface  : All packets are checked for specific input interface i.e -i eth0 or -i eth1

+				   -o interface  : All packets are checked for specific output interface i.e -i eth0 or -i eth1

+				   -p port 		 : All packets are checked for specific port i.e tcp OR udp ORicmp

-                   -d ip_address : All packets are checked for specific destination IP address   like -d 192.168.1.23  or -d 192.168.1.0/24
+                   -sport number : All packets are checked for specific source port number i.e -sport 22 or -sport 21

-				   -i interface  : All packets are checked for specific input interface i.e -i eth0 or -i eth1 -o interface  : All packets are checked for specific output interface i.e -i eth0 or -i eth1 -p port 		 : All packets are checked for specific port i.e tcp/udp/icmp -sport number : All packets are checked for specific source port number i.e -sport 22 or -sport 21 -dport number : All packets are checked for specific destination port number i.e -dport 22 or -dport 21
+				   -dport number : All packets are checked for specific destination port number i.e -dport 22 or -dport 21

-				   -m multiport --sports <port, port> :A variety of TCP/UDP source ports separated by commas.
-Unlike when -m isn't used, they do not have to be within a range.
+				   -m multiport --sports port, port :A variety of TCP OR UDP source ports separated by commas.
+Unlike when -m isnot used, they do not have to be within a range.

-				   -m multiport --dports <port, port> :A variety of TCP/UDP destination ports separated by commas.
-Unlike when -m isn't used, they do not have to be within a range.
+				   -m multiport --dports port, port :A variety of TCP OR UDP destination ports separated by commas.
+Unlike when -m isnot used, they do not have to be within a range.

-				   -m multiport --ports <port, port>  :A variety of TCP/UDP ports separated by commas.
+				   -m multiport --ports port, port  :A variety of TCP OR UDP ports separated by commas.
 Source and destination ports are assumed to be the same and they do not have to be within a range.

-				   -m --state <state> : The most frequently tested states are:
+				   -m --state state : The most frequently tested states are:

 										ESTABLISHED: The packet is part of a connection that has seen packets in both directions
 										NEW: The packet is the start of a new connection

 										RELATED: The packet is starting a new secondary connection.
 This is a common feature of such protocols such as an FTP data transfer, or an ICMP error.

-										INVALID: The packet couldn't be identified.
+										INVALID: The packet couldnot be identified.
 Could be due to insufficient system resources, or ICMP errors that don't match an existing data flow.

+**<what to do> :**

-<what to do> : -j DROP The packet is dropped.
+				-j DROP The packet is dropped.
 No message is sent to the requesting computer

-               -j REJECT The packet is rejected & error message is sent to the requesting computer -J ACCEPT The packet is allowed to proceed as specified with -A action: INPUT, OUTPUT OR FORWARD
+               -j REJECT The packet is rejected and error message is sent to the requesting computer

+               -J ACCEPT The packet is allowed to proceed as specified with -A action: INPUT, OUTPUT OR FORWARD

-EXAMPLES
+## EXAMPLES

-Block IP traffic from an specific IP or Network.

-Block from an IP
+**Block from an IP**

     iptables -A INPUT -s 11.22.33.44 -j DROP

-If you want to block only on an specific NIC
+**If you want to block only on an specific NIC**

     iptables -A INPUT -s 11.22.33.44 -i eth0 -j DROP

-Or an specific port
+**Or an specific port**

-iptables -A INPUT -s 11.22.33.44 -p tcp -dport 22 -j DROP Using a Network and not only one IP
+    iptables -A INPUT -s 11.22.33.44 -p tcp -dport 22 -j DROP

+**Using a Network and not only one IP**

     iptables -A INPUT -s 11.22.33.0/24 -j DROP

-Block traffic from a specific MAC address
+### Block traffic from a specific MAC address

-Suppose you want to bloc traffic some a MAC address instead of an IP address.
-This is handy if a DHCP server is changing the IP of the maching you want to protect from.
+**Suppose you want to bloc traffic some a MAC address instead of an IP address.
+This is handy if a DHCP server is changing the IP of the maching you want to protect from.**

-iptables -A INPUT -m mac --mac-source 00:11:2f:8f:f8:f8 -j DROP Block a specific port
+    iptables -A INPUT -m mac --mac-source 00:11:2f:8f:f8:f8 -j DROP

+Block a specific port

 If all you want is to block a port, iptables can still do it.